November 24, 2025

 For example, the Iron Dome, invented by Israel but produced in America, now not only is used by the Jewish state, but has also become part of the U.S. Army’s defense system.
 This represents how U.S. financial support and defense technology, combined with Israeli know-how and ingenuity, advances American security.

 Financially, this aid invests in America.
-It directly supports over 20,000 jobs in the U.S. and indirectly supports thousands of other jobs.
-Over 1,000 companies in the U.S. have signed contracts worth billions of dollars through America’s commitment to help Israel defend against ascending threats.
+Almost all of it is spent in the U.S. where weapons are manufactured based on technology developed in Israel.
+Therefore, it directly supports over 20,000 jobs in the U.S. and indirectly supports thousands of other jobs.
+Over 1,000 companies in the U.S. have signed contracts worth billions of dollars to further America’s commitment to help Israel defend against ascending threats.

 Furthermore, arming Israelis with American weapons to fight terrorism spares American servicemen and women from doing it.
 Former Secretary of State and U.S. Army General Alexander Haig’s observation 35 years ago still resonates today: “Israel is the largest American aircraft carrier in the world that cannot be sunk, does not carry even one American soldier, and is located in a critical region for American national security.”